top of page

 A Lesson Learned From Real Pilot Trials

+I’ve been responsible for dozens, if not hundreds, of bioprocess and fermentation pilot trials over the years.
 Looking back, I genuinely wish I had a guide like this early in my career.
 In many cases, data wasn’t captured not because it wasn’t important, but because I didn’t yet know how important it would become later.

 Experience teaches you one thing very clearly in scale-up work: